kcelebi/kcelebi/README.md

 I’m constantly exploring new ways to leverage unstructured data and machine learning to develop solutions that make a tangible difference.
 Feel free to explore my projects below and reach out if you'd like to collaborate!

-I recently graduated from Duke University with a B.S in Computer Science and Statistical Science.
-I was a REU research student in Columbia University's Electrical Engineering department in the WiMNet Lab as well as a research intern in Duke University's Electrical & Computer Engineering lab.

-I love tinkering with idea/concepts related to my professional field (machine learning, finance, time-series analysis), but also others that are completely unrelated (RISC-V, airline pricing, computational linguistics, cartography, etc).
-Feel free to explore my past and ongoing projects!

 ## Ongoing Projects

 Here are a list of ongoing projects that are updated frequently on GitHub.